-Adient's board of directors may decline to recognize any instrument of transfer unless (i) it is accompanied by such evidence as the directors may reasonably require to show the right of the transferor to make the transfer, (ii) it is in respect of one class of share only, (iii) it is in favor of not more than four transferees, and (iv) it is lodged at the registered office of Adient or at such other place as the directors may appoint.
-In the case of a transfer of shares by means other than a sale through a stock exchange on which the shares are listed, the directors have absolute discretion to decline to register such transfer of a share that is not fully paid or if Adient has a lien on the shares.
-If the Adient board of directors refuses to register a transfer of a share, it shall, within two months after the date when the transfer was lodged with Adient, send to the transferee a notice of the refusal together with the board's reasons.
+Adient's board of directors may decline to recognize any instrument of transfer unless (i) it is accompanied by such evidence as the directors may reasonably require to show the right of the transferor to make the transfer; (ii) it is in respect of one class of share only; (iii) it is in favor of not more than four transferees; and (iv) it is lodged at the registered office of Adient or at such other place as the directors may appoint.
+In the case of a transfer of shares by means other than a sale through a stock exchange on which the shares are listed, the directors have absolute discretion to decline to register such transfer of a share that is not fully paid or that is transferred to or by a minor or person of unsound mind.